 The Non-Streams Sample Depot demonstrates several methods for arranging your source code or Web development repository.
 Both the source code and Web development directories are organized to support a "mainline" development model.
 Perforce advocates use of a mainline model for concurrent development.
 More information on the mainline model can be found in white papers on the Perforce Web site.
-In particular, see the High-level Best Practices in Software Configuration Management white paper.
+In particular, see the Best Practices for Version Management white paper.
 For further reference, see the book Practical Perforce.

 The Non-Streams Sample Depot requires a Perforce Server version 2005.2 to 2010.2 Installation instructions are below.

-For information on the Streams-enabled Sample Depot, see KB article #73.
+For information on the Streams-enabled Sample Depot, see The Perforce Sample Depot without Streams.

 The Non-Streams Sample Depot is organized as follows:

 The Non-Streams Sample Depot contains three software development projects:

 Jam, Jamgraph, and Talkhouse.

 Ongoing development work occurs in the MAIN branch under each software project's name.
 For example: